-Abbot Anthony's Narrow Path « Catholic Insight
+Abbot Anthony's Narrow Way « Catholic Insight

-Saint Anthony is commonly called ‘the Abbot’, or Anthony ‘of Egypt’, where he retreated to the wilderness as a young man to live completely devoted to God and His Christ.
-His eponym as the ‘Abbot’ is given to him as the founder of that perfect and narrow living out of the imitation of Christ now known as monastic life, particularly in its eremitical, or ‘hermit’, form.
+Saint Anthony (+356) is commonly called ‘the Abbot’, or Anthony ‘of Egypt’, where he retreated to the wilderness as a young man to live completely devoted to God and His Christ.
+His eponym as the ‘Abbot’ was given to him as the founder of that perfect and narrow living out of the imitation of Christ now known as monastic life, particularly in its eremitical, or ‘hermit’, form.

-As young man of 18, Anthony had a deep conversion upon hearing Christ’s counsel, ‘Go, sell what you have, give it to the poor, and come follow me…’, and an even deeper one when he subsequently heard ‘Be ye not solicitous for the morrow…’.
+As a young man of 18, Anthony had a deep conversion upon hearing Christ’s counsel, ‘Go, sell what you have, give it to the poor, and come follow me…’, and an even deeper one when he subsequently heard ‘Be ye not solicitous for the morrow…’.

-Anthony sold everything, entrusted his sister to a group of virgins, and went into the desert, where he remained for the rest of his long life (dying at the age of 103, signifying the healthy aspects of an ascetical and ordered existence) praying, working, forming the foundational principle of all religious life, indeed, the life of every Christian in whatever path: ‘ora et labora’, pray and work, and leave the rest up to God.
+Anthony sold his inheritance – a beautiful, fertile 200 acres – and everything else, keeping just enough to provide for his sister, whom he entrusted to a group of virgins.
+Then, off he went into the desert, where he remained for the rest of his long life.
+He prayed and worked with his hands, and this modus vivendi was the foundational principle of all religious life, indeed, the life of every Christian in whatever path: ‘ora et labora’, pray and work, and leave the rest up to God.

-Anthony lived this to perfection; although the majority of his life was lived in solitude, others gathered around him in imitation.
-The Abbot would retreat even further, withdrawing into his own cell to be alone with God.
-He fought demons and spirits, temptations of the grossest sort – for the Devil, as with the Cure D’Ars grew frustrated with this unconquerable foe – struggling in his soul to advance in that perfection to which Christ calls us, the hard and narrow way to salvation.
+Anthony lived this to perfection.
+Although the majority of his life was spent in solitude, others soon gathered around him.
+The Abbot would help them for a while, then retreat even further, withdrawing into his own cell to be alone with God.
+He fought demons and spirits, temptations of the grossest sort – for the Devil, as with the Cure d’Ars centuries later, grew frustrated with this unconquerable foe – implacable in his striving for that perfection to which Christ calls us, the hard and narrow way to salvation.

-Anthony, along with all other consecrated and religious who followed after him, reminds us that this life is but a transitory path, a preparation for eternity where, as Pope Leo XIII reminds us, we will truly begin to live.
-Focusing too much upon this ante-chamber to the next and real life, our minds and passions abosorbed in thoughts of marriage, mortgages, money, degrees, travel and experiences, is a dangerous tendency, even within the Church.
+Anthony, along with all other consecrated and religious who followed after him, reminds us that this earthly life is fleeting, a preparation for eternity where, as Pope Leo XIII reminds us, we will truly begin to live.
+Focusing too much upon this ante-chamber to the next and real life, our minds and passions absorbed in thoughts of marriage, mortgages, money, degrees, travel and ‘experiences’, is a dangerous tendency, even within the Church.
 Although there is much that is good in all the troubles and cares of this life, and they are most people’s ‘narrow way’, we must be willing to give everything to Christ, whatever He asks of us, in His own gentle and persuasive way, in the depths of our conscience.

-Anthony’s remarkable life was written not long after his death by a fellow saint, Athanasius, the future patriarch of Constantinople, himself God’s primary instrument in saving the Church from the heresy of Arianism (see my post on the contemporary Hilary).
-Anthony’s life was more hidden than his one-time disciple; in fact, the only time Anthony left his retreat was to visit the great city of Alexandria, the centre of theological dispute with its unmatched library and schools, to refute Arianism in the very heart of its origin.
+Anthony’s remarkable life was written not long after his death by a fellow saint, Athanasius, the future patriarch of Constantinople, himself God’s primary instrument in saving the Church from the heresy of Arianism.
+Anthony’s life was more hidden than his one-time disciple; in fact, the only time Anthony left his retreat was to visit the great city of Alexandria, the centre of theological dispute with its unmatched library and schools, to refute the aforementioned heresy in the very heart of its origin.

 But Anthony’s primary work was interior, as is the purpose of all our labour: To transform ourselves, or more properly to allow ourselves to be transformed by grace, into the very image of Christ we are meant to be, by whatever path He calls us.